-HOUSTON – Fifteen years ago, Houstonians were dreaming of a white Christmas.
+HOUSTON – Sixteen years ago, Houstonians were dreaming of a white Christmas.
 For some residents, those dreams came true (sort of).

 Before thousands could fill their Instagram feeds with snow photos and holiday captions, many were racing to grab their digital cameras, hoping to capture a pic of their frosted lawns.